Table of Contents

-When winter comes, you need to be well prepared for any emergencies that could happen while driving.
+When cold weather comes, and you begin to prepare your car for winter, you need to be well prepared for any emergencies that could happen while driving.
 Having a fully-stocked winter supply box, separate from your normal emergency car kit, is crucial for your personal safety and your car.
 Some of the items you need include:

 - A bright flashlight and extra batteries